lepture/lepture.com/content/index.rst

 Hi!
 My name is **Hsiaoming Young** (aka **lepture** elsewhere).

 I am a creative web developer, fan of python.
 I love everything that worth the word beauty.
-I'm currently living in Hangzhou, employed as front end developer at Alipay_.
+I'm currently living in Hangzhou, employed as a front end developer at Alipay_.

-I did, do and will always belive in **Love its people, but never trust its government**.
+I did, do and will always believe in **Love its people, but never trust its government**.

 You can reach me with: